joelberkeley/c-ffi/README.md

 Generic C FFI utilities for Idris.

-This library is intended to remove the need to build and package some more common C FFI utilities with Idris projects.
+This library is intended to remove the need to build and package some of the more common C FFI utilities with Idris projects.

 ### Install